StaticAssets/static-assets-laravel/README.md

 # Static Assets for Laravel

-This [Static Assets](https://staticassets.app) package enables your Laravel app's static asset management by enabling remote compilation and hosting, streamlining development workflows and resource utilization.
+This [Static Assets](https://staticassets.app) package enables your Laravel app's static asset to be remotely compiled and hosted.

 You'll no longer need to install Node.js onto your hosts just for asset compilation.
-Plug get all the benefits of remote management including faster compilation times, reduced resource utilization, CDN hosting and more.
+Plus get all the benefits of remote management including faster compilation times, reduced resource utilization, CDN hosting and more.

 To learn about what Static Assets can do for you and to set up your account, visit [staticassets.app](https://staticassets.app).